 100 sq ft plots are available on a first come-first served basis, for $40 (with a sliding scale for families demonstrating need) per plot per season.
 Tilling, water and tools are included.
 Educational sessions and growing advice will be available through Master Gardeners and other area experts.

 Community gardeners receive a discount on rounds of mini golf and Putt Putt Soda!

 Questions?
 Contact Tracie at 507.276.1958 or email email@example.com.

-To sign up for a garden plot: download the two documents found below (Garden Application and Contract 2014 and Waiver and Release 2014).
+To sign up for a garden plot: download the two documents found below (CG Garden Application and Contract and CG Gardener Waiver and Release).
 Mail the two completed forms along with your payment to Putting Green, PO Box 91, New Ulm, MN 56073.

 The New Ulm Community Garden had its beginning as the Growing Green Farm, a collaboration between MRCI Worksource and Putting Green.
 For five years, the two non-profits worked together on sustainable small-scale farming operations that employed MRCI clients and area youth.
 The produce grown on the farm was made available to the community through CSA (Community Supported Agriculture) membership.